-The Council has approved a clear set of priorities 'Norfolk Futures', based around the Administration's 'Caring for our County' priorities.
+The Council has approved a Vision and Strategy setting out a clear set of priorities.
 Internal Audit's work will contribute to these new priorities through the activity set out in the Policy and Resources Committee Service Plan.

-The Audit Committee is recommended to consider and comment on:
+The Audit Committee is recommended to consider and agree: